Expedition to Pakistan 2006

 Road to Islamabad

 (In this chapter on re-burning in hell because of religion other than Islam, Kashmir and Indian films)

-Coming to our new destination I saw that the Pakistani roads and the main new highway are no better compared to those in India because we were driving normally.
-It did not throw us up like it was in India or in Nepal.
+Driving to our new destination, I saw that the Pakistani roads and the new main highway are incomparably better than those in India because we were driving normally.
+It did not throw us up as it was in India or Nepal.

 Islamabad and Rawalpindi